eurocontrol-asu/open_alaqs/documents/USER_GUIDE.md

 ### [Running AUSTAL](#running-austal)

-To launch a simulation with AUSTAL, click `Calculate Dispersion` in the Open-ALAQS toolbar.
+To launch a simulation with AUSTAL, click `Calculate Dispersion` in the OpenALAQS toolbar.
 In the new window that appears, specify the path to the AUSTAL executable and the project directory (`Work Directory`) where all output files will be written.
 Click `Run AUSTAL` to start the dispersion calculation.

-We note that AUSTAL can also be run independently outside Open-ALAQS.
+We note that AUSTAL can also be run independently outside OpenALAQS.

 ![running-austal.PNG](./../open_alaqs/assets/running-austal.PNG)